FeatureBaseDB/featurebase-examples/docker-simple/README.md

 docker-compose down
 ```

-In the next guide, we'll be exploring inserting a LOT more data and setting up Python queries for doing some simple reporting and graphing, using a simple Flask server driving a UI.
+In the next guide we'll explore adding a few million draws of `Set the Game` into FeatureBase and reporting on the draws using graphs.

 If you liked this guide, be sure to [join the Discord](https://discord.com/invite/bSBYjDbUUb) and give us a shout!